thealice/community-food-map-client/notes.md

 ## ToDos

+-[] why is Location undefined in the router in App and also in Location component??? does it have to do with this not being asyc? console.log(locations) brings up `undefined` first and then the appropriate array when doing it within Location component
 -[] Location Show page (cards for each food source?)
 -[] Add Location form to Location Show page
+-[] Link Location Card to Location show page
 -[] Add foodsouce form directly on location show page -[] Add LocationsContainer and place in MainContainer when on '/'
     -[] Change to connect w/redux for loactions is on locations container instead of main